lumeland/blog/posts/lume-3.md

 Changing the default name of the plugins have two problems:

-- The types declared by the plugin doesn't change, so even if you change the key `metas` to `opengraph`, `Lume.Data.metas` still exist.
+- The types declared by the plugin don't change, so even if you change the key `metas` to `opengraph`, `Lume.Data.metas` still exist.
 - This breaks the interoperability between plugins.
-For example, `picture` and `transform_images` depends on the same key name.
+For example, `picture` and `transform_images` depend on the same key name.
 If you change it only for one plugin, the other won't work.

 In Lume 3, the `name` option was removed in the following plugins and it's not